infamous/engine/README.md

 Famous Engine
 =================

-> *DEPRECATED.* We're instead making our own library.
+> *DEPRECATED.* This was a fork of Famous' Engine.
+We are now making our own library.
 See http://infamous.io.